How Much Should You Spend On Rent In Boston?

 The Middle Range Rent Figure

 You can also choose your monthly rent in Boston budget based on the middle range figure.
 In fact, that’s what most people do.
 It means that you’re willing to spend up to 25% of your gross income on rent.
 In essence, it may very well put you in a safe range.
-However, your overall cost of living may mean that you’re breaking even each month.
+However, your overall cost of living in Boston may mean that you’re breaking even each month.
 Here’s a realistic example.
 If you earn $85,000 per year then a middle range figure for your rent in Boston equals $1,771 per month.
 Please keep in mind that this figure is only a suggestion.
 It does not take into account any other debts that you may have.

 The Low-End Rent Figure